 While many dietary supplements are essentially harmless to your overall health while promoting weight loss or curbing your appetite, it’s still important to stay informed about the diet pills you choose to take and the risks and side effects they can carry.

-New diet pills are popping up every day, with many getting banned by the U.S. Food and Drug Administration (FDA) nearly just as quickly due to the dangerous and potentially fatal effects they can have on people who use them.
+New weight loss medications are popping up every day, with many getting banned by the U.S. Food and Drug Administration (FDA) nearly just as quickly due to the dangerous and potentially fatal effects they can have on people who use them.

 Before choosing to use stimulants or diet pills to supplement your weight loss, make sure you know the possible dangers that come with them so you can avoid taking any unnecessary risks and lose weight safely.

-Diet pills say they will increase your metabolism, reduce your appetite, and give you more energy do so through the use of stimulants.
+Many weight loss medications claim to increase your metabolism, reduce your appetite, and give you more energy.
+However, there are some that do so through the use of stimulants.
 Some may use amphetamines, while others will have a combination of caffeine, guarana, or other amphetamine-derived ingredients.

 These stimulants cause a sharp increase in your blood pressure and heart rate, which can lead to conditions such as tachycardia, or, if you already have a heart condition, can make it worse and put you in danger of severe cardiovascular problems.